hageyahhoo/Agile2020/Agile2020.md

 ## 3. INNOVATE SOLUTIONS AND PROCESSES BY EXPERIENCING HARDSHIPS TOGETHER

 ### CHALLENGES
 After establishing SET role, I started actions as SET by obtaining consent from colleagues and decision-makers.
 After six months, we hired new SETs and formed a team of SET.
+I became the leader of the team.
 I thought we could proceed our activities more quickly and widely, however, we faced with some new challenges.

 The biggest challenge was that the failure detection mechanism we implemented for Channel Gateway didn't become established in the team.